Linda Schwartz | President

 Roxy Moon | Treasurer

 I am kind of a newbie on Ten Mile Lake as we came to the lake in 2007.
 We followed our best friends, the Blommes, knowing in our heart that Ten Mile was eventually where we wanted to spend our retirement years.
 After thirty-five years in the accounting profession I retired in 2013 and after 59 years in our home town of Marshall, Minnesota we made Ten Mile Lake our permanent residence in May, 2015.
 During my accounting career I was a tax accountant and an auditor for ten years including the auditing of several non-profit entities.
 My second decade of my career was spent as the accountant for SSU Foundation a non-profit entity I had previously audited.
 The last fifteen years of my working career I was the Finance Manager for the local community utility.
 I am married to my wonderful husband, Kenny of 41 years, with three daughters and four beautiful grandchildren.

-Karin served as president of the Ten Mile Lake Association from 2017 through 2019.
-By virtue of this service, she is the current ex-officio board member and part of the advisory committee.
+Bob served as president of the Ten Mile Lake Association from 2020 through 2021.
+By virtue of this service, he is the current ex-officio board member and part of the advisory committee.